 - Boston Haskell 2014 Getting a Quick Fix on Comonads.
 YouTube

-In spring of 2017, I am a teaching assistant at the University of Pennsylvania for CIS 552: Advanced Programming, an interactive course on programming with advanced functional languages (most notably Haskell), taught by Stephanie Weirich.
+In spring of 2017, I was a teaching assistant at the University of Pennsylvania for CIS 552: Advanced Programming, an interactive course on programming with advanced functional languages (most notably Haskell), taught by Stephanie Weirich.

 As an undergraduate at Brandeis, I was a teaching assistant and guest lecturer from 2012–2015 for CS 21b, a course based upon the book Structure and Interpretation of Computer Programs, and taught by my undergraduate advisor, Harry Mairson.